chrisant996/readline_win32_sample/README.md

 The sample program in this repo sets the C runtime to use UTF8 as the input/output locale.

 However, that also affects the rest of your program.
-You'll need to make sure your program handles UTF8 correctly, or things will be wrong.
+You'll need to make sure your program handles UTF8 correctly everywhere, or things will be wrong.

+> **Warning:** If the program isn't properly prepared for the C runtime to be using UTF8, then the problematic effects will not be limited to just input.
+Everywhere the program uses the C runtime library, UTF8 inputs and outputs will be expected, and things can go wrong if the program isn't handling UTF8 correctly.

 The sample contains two functions that can help ease the transition somewhat:
 - `config_console()` sets the C runtime to use UTF8.